Welcome to Petersfield Museum, emerging proudly into the bright light of day after a stunning £4 million expansion and refurbishment.

-There are many ways you can get involved, from volunteering to becoming a Friend of the Museum or giving a donation.
-You can always pop in to browse our shop, with loads of gift ideas and local history books, or check out our What's On page for full listings of our events and exhibitions coming up this year.
+There are many ways you can get involved with the Museum, from volunteering to becoming a Friend of the Museum or giving a donation.
+You can also check out our What's On page for a preview of our forthcoming events.

 Find out more about all the ways you can support us using the menu above.